DIG-Kaust/MLgeoscience/labs/README.md

 ```
 ./install_env.sh
 ```
-It will take some time, if at the end you see the work `Done!` on your terminal you are ready to go!
+It will take some time, if at the end you see the word `Done!` on your terminal you are ready to go!

 Later in the course, it may be useful to have access to a workstation with GPU capabilities (it will speed up your training time).
 A modified version of the environment and installation files for GPU-powered environment are also provided here.

-Finally, if you do not have access to a GPU directly, you could use the [KAUST Ibex](https://www.hpc.kaust.edu.sa/ibex).
+Various options exist to access a GPU.
+If you have a personal machine with a GPU you are lucky, take advantage of it.
+Alternatively, the [KAUST Ibex](https://www.hpc.kaust.edu.sa/ibex) cluster provides a large pool of nodes with different families of GPUs (RTX 2080, P6000, P100, V100).
 To install the GPU environment follow the following steps:
 ```
 ssh ${USER}@glogin.ibex.kaust.edu.sa
 salloc --time=01:00:00 --gres=gpu:v100:1